A Lieb-Thirring inequality for extended anyons: Local exclusion principle for extended anyons

 \end{lemma}

-The assumption $E(n,Q) >0$ for all $4^{k-1}+1 \leq n\leq N$ is only temporary.
+The assumption $E(n,Q) >0$ for all $4^{k-1}+1 \leq n\leq 4N$ is only temporary.
 Its validity will follow from the considerations in the next subsections.

 \begin{proof} This follows exactly the proof of~\cite[Lemma~4.8]{LunSei-18}.
-Without loss (in view of Lemma~\ref{scaling_prop}) we work on the unit square and drop $Q$ from the notation.
-Splitting it into four equally large squares and using Lemmas~\ref{superadd} and~\ref{scaling_prop} we have
+In view of Lemma~\ref{scaling_prop} we work on the unit square and drop $Q$ from the notation.
+Splitting it into four equally large squares and using the superadditivity of Lemma~\ref{superadd} and the scaling property of Lemma~\ref{scaling_prop} we have

 It is here important that we have taken the infimum over $R$ and $m$ in~\eqref{eq:lowest}.
-At least one of the squares must contain $n/4$ particles, hence, dropping the other terms, we obtain
+At least one of the squares must contain $N/4$ particles, hence, dropping the other terms, we obtain

-We treat the case $N= 4^l$ for $l$ integer for simplicity (the generalization is straightforward, as in~\cite[Lemma~4.8]{LunSei-18}).
-Denoting